Online prices could rise as Trump exits postal treaty

 The deepening trade war with China once again threatens to send consumer prices sharply upward after President Donald Trump ordered the U.S. Postal Service to withdraw from a treaty setting shipping rates with nearly 200 countries.

-The 144-year-old treaty determined the rates paid by various countries for delivering packages to customers in other nations.
-It sets different tiers, where more developed countries like the U.S. pay higher rates and less developed countries get a discount.
+The 144-year-old Universal Postal Union (UPU) treaty determined the rates paid by various countries for delivering packages to customers in other nations.
+Now a specialized U.N. agency, it sets different tiers, where more developed countries like the U.S. pay higher rates and less developed countries get a discount.
 In a carryover from when China was less economically advanced, the country is rated lower — which sometimes led to head scratching in the market.

 "You could have something shipped from Indiana to New York and it would be more expensive than having it shipped from China because of price distortion introduced through the [old] rates," professor Rick Geddes, a postal service expert and Director of the Cornell Program in Infrastructure Policy at Cornell University, told NBC News.